sadham001/rename/README.md

-# Renaming Tool for Linux
+# File or Folder Easy Renaming Tool for Linux

 ## Overview